openethereum/openethereum.github.io/Permissioning.md

 ### How it works
 Service transaction checker contract is used by Parity to filter out transactions with zero gas price (aka service transactions).

 The default behaviour (to which you can always revert by using `--refuse-service-transactions` command line option) is to discard all service transactions, coming from the network.
-If ['registrar'](https://github.com/paritytech/contracts/blob/master/Registry.sol) contract is deployed and registered for your chain, you can alter default behaviour by:
+If the ['registry'](https://github.com/parity-contracts/name-registry/blob/master/contracts/Registry.sol) contract is deployed and registered for your chain, you can alter the default behaviour by:
 1) deploying ['certifier'](https://github.com/parity-contracts/name-registry/blob/master/contracts/SimpleCertifier.sol) contract
-2) registering address of this contract in registry with 'service_transaction_checker' name On startup, Parity will check if this contract is registered and will start checking the author of each service transaction, coming from the network.
+2) registering the address of this contract under the name 'service_transaction_checker' On startup, Parity will check if this contract is registered and will start checking the author of each service transaction, coming from the network.
 If the author is **not** certified to create service transactions, the transaction will be discarded.
 Otherwise, it will be accepted.

-To register address, which is able to create service transactions, you should use `certify` method.
-To reverse this action, use `revoke` method.
-You can use `certified` method to check if the address is certified for making service transactions.
+To register an address and allow it to create service transactions, you should use the `certify` method.
+To revert this action, use the `revoke` method.
+Use the `certified` method to check if an address is certified.

 Below is ABI of service transaction checker contract:
 ```